rehive/docs-portal/content/platform/usage/authorization.md

 ### Authorization Header

-When making requests, the API key should be included as a token in the `Authorization` header:
+When making requests, an API key should be included as a token in the `Authorization` header:

 ```json
 Authorization: Token {token}